awpratten/awpratten.github.io/content/Gear/othergear.md

 * One piece mahogany body with a separate piece of wood added later for a strap
 * One single coil fender Stratocaster style pickup at neck and One Bartolini pickup at neck position.
 Bartolini pickup wired to be tapped
 * Fender style tremolo system

+## Other Amplifiers

+### Roland Cube 30x

+A digital modeler.
+I seriously considered either this or the Roland Cube 60 but ultimately decided I just didn't need the power.
+The 30x suits me fine.
+I prefer using the JC Clean, Black Panel, and Tweed models.
+I mostly have been using this platform for recording with NwnS as it outputs a good line level signal that can be used into the mixer/recorder.

+### ZT Lunchbox
+When I saw this thing I knew I had to have it.
+If I was to design an amplifier this would probably have been it.
+Small, clean, loud with nothing extra.  it can be used standalone or as a head.
+I have used it a number of times for practice with NwnS and performed with it.
+It is a perfect clean  platform for my pedals.
+I am on a 3rd generation of Lunchbox.
+The 1st gen box I had originally had a lot of hiss.
+I contacted the designer at ZT and he agreed to send me a newer one.

+### Peavey Special 130

+Freakishly loud and heavy.
+My dad and I split the cost of this thing back in the 80's.
+I used it for almost all the Bits Of Food performances.
+He used it in The Nihilist Spasm Band.
+This thing is completely overkill for almost any venue.
+I haven't used it in years but the Spasm Band still uses it.